marvelclubeee/UnityWorkshop_2024_S1/README.md

 # Instructions for the Workshop
-Before starting the workshop, please install the Editor application from Unity Hub by going to **Installs -> Install Editor -> Choose the recommended LTS version**, remember **do not include Android Build Support** as it will take a long time to finish installing.
+Before starting the workshop, if you have not set up your Unity, **please install Unity Hub from https://unity.com/download** After that, open Unity Hub and install the Editor application by going to **Installs -> Install Editor -> Choose the recommended LTS version**, remember **do not include Android Build Support** as it will take a long time to finish installing.

 The <b>Sample</b> project above in this repository is the completed version of the workshop project for referencing in your free time, you are encouraged to follow the workshop instructions and try your own before referencing it.